lunarknight00/Global_warming_data_app/README.md

 # meshup_app
-One mesh up app designed for global warming related data publishing
+One Web app designed for global warming related data publishing

-We use python to develop the app.
+We use Flask to develop the app.

 The structure of building the app contains 3 parts frontend, RESTful api, backend